GRADES K THROUGH 5

 Our Lower School art program is maker-oriented but suitable for both visual artists and young engineers.
 This weekly course covers a wide range of skills, from basic drawing and painting, to sewing and prototyping, to more highly conceptual work that incorporates a wide variety of materials, electronics, and digital media as forms of expression.

 Our performing arts courses focus on the intersection of music, drama, collaboration, and movement.
 These classes are co-taught by drama and music teaching teams.
-In partnership with other disciplines and the Upper School, the performing arts students organize two performances each school year (for example, see Transmission, An Alternative Radio Show).
+In partnership with other disciplines and the Upper School, the performing arts students organize two performances each school year (see Video Gallery).